j-red/j-red.github.io/_posts/2022-06-15-nds-extractor.md

 * I also wrote scripts to organize and redistribute the armatures in the scene -- deleting several copies, moving them between scenes, etc., often resulted in chaotic arrangements of the armatures.
 So, I used Python to once again extend the Blender backend to automatically rearrange the characters/models/rigs into a grid arrangement for easier access.
 * Would be nice to utilize a grid packing algorithm to consolidate them as much as possible, or check the sizing information/dimensions of each object first to pack according to model size.

+* Modifying the existing rigs and adding Inverse Kinematics for manual animation

 ![A monster's idle animation with IK bones sticking out](/assets/blog/nds-extractor/demon-ik.gif)

 ## My Findings